 All students must complete and return the Extracurricular Activity Agreement Form no later than one week prior to the first performance.
 No one will travel or perform with the band without this form.
-(See Appendix for the Extracurricular Activity Agreement Form)

 Due Process

 • All RISD students are entitled to due process in accordance with the Richardson Independent School District Policy.
 Contact the campus Principal for inquiries concerning due process procedures.